 Estate Tax Deductions

-Once you figure out your Gross Estate and subtracted the current exemption amount, there are several ways to further reduce the amount of Estate Tax that you may owe.
+Once you figure out your Gross Estate and subtract the current exemption amount, there are several ways to further reduce the amount of Estate Tax that you may owe.
 To determine the amount of your taxable estate, you may deduct any of the following from your Gross Estate:

-Marital Deduction: This is one of the most popular ways to avoid the Estate Tax.
+- Marital Deduction: This is one of the most popular ways to avoid the Estate Tax.
 Anything transferred to a surviving spouse may not be taxed.

-Charitable Deduction: You will owe no tax on any money or the value of any property left to a qualified charity.
+- Charitable Deduction: You will owe no tax on any money or the value of any property left to a qualified charity.

-Mortgage and Debt Deduction: Your taxable estate may be reduced by the remaining amount of your mortgage and other unpaid debts.
+- Mortgage and Debt Deduction: Your taxable estate may be reduced by the remaining amount of your mortgage and other unpaid debts.
 This gives your heirs some relief from inherited debt.

-State Death Taxes: If your estate is taxed by a state (or the District of Columbia), you may deduct the amount you paid from your taxable estate.
+- State Death Taxes: If your estate is taxed by a state (or the District of Columbia), you may deduct the amount you paid from your taxable estate.

-Foreign Death Taxes: If you pay death taxes to a foreign country, you may deduct the amount you paid.
+- Foreign Death Taxes: If you pay death taxes to a foreign country, you may deduct the amount you paid.

-Funeral Expenses: You will pay no tax on any funeral expenses that are paid out of your estate.
+- Funeral Expenses: You will pay no tax on any funeral expenses that are paid out of your estate.

-Estate Administration Expenses: You may deduct any amount paid for administration of the estate and also the amount of any losses incurred by the estate during its administration.
+- Estate Administration Expenses: You may deduct any amount paid for administration of the estate and also the amount of any losses incurred by the estate during its administration.
 This includes such costs as attorney fees, appraisal fees, physical storage and maintenance costs, interest expenses incurred after death, etc.

-Generation Skipping Transfer Tax (GST Tax)
+Generation Skipping Transfer Tax (GST Tax or GSTT)

-The Generation Skipping Transfer Tax (the GST Tax) is often referred to as the "Grandparents Tax" because it is the tax charged on transfers of an estate to one's grandchildren or to another relative more than one generation removed from you.
-The GST Tax also applies to transfers of an estate to a non-relative who is more than 37 and 1/2 years younger than you.
+The Generation Skipping Transfer Tax (the GST Tax) is often referred to as the Grandparents Tax because it is the tax charged on transfer of an estate to one's grandchildren or to another relative more than one generation removed from you.
+The GST Tax also applies to transfer of an estate to a non-relative who is more than 37 and 1/2 years younger than you.
 The GST Tax is assessed in addition to any Gift or Estate Taxes which may apply.

-GST Tax Amount by Year:
+GST Tax Amount by Year